Duality404/Lyrical/README.md

 ### Lyrics Refinement

-- Not satisfied with the first 3 versions click Refine Lyrics to generate more variations.
+- Not satisfied with the first 3 versions?
+Click "Refine Lyrics" to generate more variations.
-- The results are again dsiplayed in a easy-to-read format keeping ease of use as primary concern
+- The results are displayed in an easy-to-read format, keeping ease of use as a primary concern.

 ---